anthonylucky1909/DTWBoost/README.md

-# DTW-SVM-X: Evaluating SVM Kernels with DTW for Time Series Classification
+# DTWBoost: A Dynamic Time Warping Enhanced SVM Classifier for Time Series Data

 ## 📌 Abstract
 This project evaluates the use of **Support Vector Machine (SVM)** with different **kernel functions** combined with **Dynamic Time Warping (DTW)** for classifying time series data.
 We assess performance on datasets like **ECG**, **FordA**, and **HAR**.